-Mr. Sexton has led 12 programs with 250 students (and eight faculty) benefiting from life lessons learned while traveling abroad.
+Mr. Sexton has led 13 programs (263 students and eight faculty) benefiting from life lessons learned while traveling abroad.
 Many programs take 15-18 months from start to finish in terms of investigation, paperwork, contracting, site selection, negotiating with host firms, recruiting, and after action reports.
 Though a labor far beyond normal classroom teaching, he enjoys helping students transform into mature professionals through these programs.
-The June – July 2019 program will travel to Spain.

 Mr. Sexton’s outside activities includes consulting with small and medium enterprises (SME's), agribusinesses, and non-profit organizations in the areas of corporate and SBU strategy, human resource planning, policies and procedures, branding and organizational communication (including social media).
 He has worked with the City of Seagoville, Texas on strategic direction, capital improvements, and tax base planning.
 Mr. Sexton has also worked with the City of Denton, Texas employees in the areas of business writing and communication.
 Additionally, he has worked with the Combined Law Enforcement Agencies of Texas (CLEAT) in providing survey design and interpretation services for law enforcement agencies.

-Mr. Sexton’s other activities include producing audio recordings (voice-over's) for promotional videos (AACSB video for College of Business), educational programs, documentaries, and the UNT Police Department.
+Mr. Sexton’s other activities include producing audio recordings (voice-over's) for promotional videos (AACSB video for G. Brint Ryan College of Business), educational programs, documentaries, the Graduate School 3MT competition, and the UNT Police Department.
 He tutors junior high and high school students in arithmetic, algebra, and geometry free of charge.

-Mr. Sexton is a member of the UNT Entrepreneurship Committee, UNT Family Business Committee, the Academy of Management (AOM), the United States Association for Small Business and Entrepreneurship (USASBE), The Family Firm Institute (FFI), the Society for Human Resource Management (SHRM), the Association for Business Communication (ABC), the Texas Farm Bureau, and Beta Gamma Sigma (national scholastic honor society).
-He and wife Harriet are members of St. John the Apostle, United Methodist Church in Arlington, Texas where he serves as chair of the Staff Parish Relations committee.
+Mr. Sexton is a member of the UNT Entrepreneurship Committee, UNT Family Business Committee, the Academy of Management (AOM), the United States Association for Small Business and Entrepreneurship (USASBE), The Family Firm Institute (FFI), the Society for Human Resource Management (SHRM), the Texas Farm Bureau, and Beta Gamma Sigma (national scholastic honor society).
+He and wife Harriet are members of St. John the Apostle, United Methodist Church in Arlington, Texas where he serves as a member of the Staff Parish Relations committee.

 AWARDS, NOMINATIONS, AND HONORS